Nissan Note: Initial release

-The second generation Nissan Note was based on the Nissan INVITATION concept.
+The second generation Note was based on the Nissan Invitation concept.

-The vehicle was unveiled at the Osanbashi venue in Yokohama, followed by Nissan Gallery on 28 August 2012.
+The vehicle was unveiled at the Osanbashi venue in Yokohama, followed by the Nissan Gallery on 28 August 2012.

 The European model was unveiled at the 83rd Geneva Motor Show.

 The Latin American model was unveiled at the Port of Cartagena de Indias in Colombia.

-It would replace the Nissan Livina for other countries' markets (except China and parts of Asia) within 2013.
+It would replace the Livina for other countries' markets (except China and parts of Asia) in 2013.

 Japanese models went on sale on 3 September 2012.
-Early Note models include a choice of HR12DE (S, X, X FOUR) and HR12DDR (S DIG-S, X DIG-S, MEDALIST) engines, Xtronic CVT transmission.
-Early Note Rider models include a choice of HR12DE (X, X FOUR) and HR12DDR (X DIG-S) engines, Xtronic CVT transmission.
-The width dimension is kept under 1700mm on all international models so that versions in Japan will be in compliance with Japanese Government dimension regulations with engine displacement kept under 2000cc so that Japanese versions will offer Japanese buyers annual road tax savings for smaller engines.
+Early Note models include a choice of HR12DE (S, X, X FOUR) and HR12DDR (S DIG-S, X DIG-S, MEDALIST) engines, and Xtronic CVT transmission.
+Early Note Rider models include a choice of HR12DE (X, X FOUR) and HR12DDR (X DIG-S) engines, and Xtronic CVT transmission.
+The width dimension is kept under 1700mm on all international models so that versions in Japan would be in compliance with Japanese Government dimension regulations with engine displacement kept under 2000cc.

 Hong Kong models went on sale on 21 September 2012.
-Early models included DIG-S with HR12DDR engine, XTRONIC CVT transmission, ISS idle mode.
+Early models included DIG-S with HR12DDR engine, XTRONIC CVT transmission, and ISS idle mode.

 The Note was launched in Singapore on 14 January 2013.
 It features a 1.2L DIG-S engine that delivers driving performance equivalent to a 1.5-litre engine.

 Latin American models went on sale in July 2013.
 Early models included Sense (manual and CVT) and Advance (manual and CVT).

 European models went on sale in summer 2013, with deliveries beginning in autumn 2013.
-Early models include a choice of 3 engines (1.2-litre 80PS petrol, 1.2-litre 98PS DIG-S petrol, 1.5-litre 90PS turbo diesel), manual or CVT transmission, 3 trim levels (Visia, Acenta and Tekna).
+Early models include a choice of 3 engines (1.2-litre 80PS petrol, 1.2-litre 98PS DIG-S petrol, 1.5-litre 90PS turbo diesel), manual or CVT transmission, and 3 trim levels (Visia, Acenta, and Tekna).

 Nissan said the drag coefficient is 0.298.
-The frontal area is 2.13 m^{2}, making the drag area CdA to be at 0.639 m^{2}.
+The frontal area is 2.13 m^{2}, making the drag area CdA 0.639 m^{2}.